marshallracer/osu-wine-install-script/README.md

 4. `./install-osu` Keep in mind that because of the necessary dependencies installed through winetricks it WILL take a while to install everything. osu! will also launch at some point, so make sure to close it when it does.
 5. Launch osu.
 You can either type `osu` in the command line, or if you like GUI's, you can just search "osu" in whatever application launcher you might have.
 Use the command `osukill` to force kill osu.

-You can also specifiy your own WINEPREFIX, WINESERVER, WINE and WINETRICKS in your environment.
-Defaults are used otherwise of course. e.g. `WINEPREFIX="..."
-WINE="..."
-WINESERVER="..." ./install-osu`

 # Discord Rich Presence